Calendar Girl (song): Covers

 Petula Clark recorded a French-language cover of this song, Tout Au Long Du Calendrier.

-The Swedish group Sven-Ingvars—then called Sven-Ingvars Kvartett—recorded a version of Calendar Girl on their second EP "Pony Time" in 1961.
+The Swedish group Sven-Ingvars Kvartett recorded a version of Calendar Girl on their second EP "Pony Time" in 1961.

 In 1963, Dee Dee Sharp recorded "Calendar Boy" published by Cameo Parkway Records.

 In 1973, Tirso Cruz III under Vicor Music Philippines.

+In 1976, Purina Cat Chow started a commercial campaign using a track called "Calendar Cat".
+This song used the tune from Neil Sedaka's "Calendar Girl", and included lyrics which were altered.

 In 1977, Tina Arena and John Bowles recorded a version for their album "Tiny Tina and Little John".

 In 1978, The Beach Boys recorded a version of "Calendar Girl" with Mike Love on lead.
 This version was never released by The Beach Boys but was re-recorded by Mike Love for his first solo album, Looking Back with Love.

-In 1978, Purina Cat Chow also did a commercial using a track called "Calendar Cat", which sounds like Neil Sedaka's "Calendar Girl".